 Estimation, the very word in itself seems quite heavy, and it does feel substantial when you are asked to estimate unfamiliar items to some degree.
 One of the key advantages of adopting Agile is the capability of the team to estimate work effectually.
-Earlier when the teams were on waterfall, they used bottom up approach with the smallest tasks at the bottom, in order to determine the cost of each feature.
+Earlier when the teams were on waterfall, they used bottom-up approach with the smallest tasks at the bottom, in order to determine the cost of each feature.

 What is Estimation?

-“Estimation (or estimating) is the process of finding an estimate, or approximation, which is a value that is usable for some purpose even if input data may be incomplete, uncertain, or unstable.
+“Estimation (or estimating) is the process of finding an estimate, or approximation, which is a value usable for some purpose even if input data may be incomplete, uncertain, or unstable.
 The value is nonetheless usable because it is derived from the best information available.” – Wiki.

 And lastly, because that’s what we do in estimation in Agile, right?
 (Partially true)

 But in true sense, estimates are required to plan work and time.
 It even helps the team to measure success in terms of numbers.
 Surprised!
-Yes they do project success, through velocity, sustained velocity figures, up rise in the numbers.
+Yes, they do project success, through velocity, sustained velocity figures, up rise in the numbers.
 Estimates can be turned into release plans too!!
 Even they help you make weighty decisions.

 How to Estimate?

-As human beings, we are typically good at relatively estimating the items, e.g. we cannot predict at first instance if the Earth is heavier than Mercury, because heaviness is dependent on density which is not a visual thing to determine but we can confidently say that the circumference of Earth is bigger than that of Mercury as size is can be determined easily by visualization.
+As human beings, we are typically good at relatively estimating the items, e.g., we cannot predict at first instance if the Earth is heavier than Mercury, because heaviness is dependent on density which is not a visual thing to determine but we can confidently say that the circumference of Earth is bigger than that of Mercury as size can be determined easily by visualization.
 Hence, we can relatively estimate the size of earth in comparison to the Mercury just by looking at it.
 Let’s consider the image below which shows how the product can be estimated.

-Types of estimation techniques:
+Types of Estimation Techniques